roykho/woocommerce-geolocation-based-products/readme.txt

 = 1.5.4 =
 * Fix - Filter rules not working product filter widgets.
+* New - Filter to change the db path "woocommerce_geolocation_local_city_db_path".
+* New - Filter to change the db URL "woocommerce_geolocation_database".

 = 1.5.3 =
 * Fix - Undefined index in product category widget.